ozyurtf/linker/README.md

 ## Protection

-Protection of the resources when they are being used for an application is also very important concept in the operating system.
-If an application is running and using the resources, another application should not interfere with that application.
+Protection of the resources when they are being used for an application is also very important concept in the operating system. **If an application is running and using the resources, another application should not interfere with that application.**

 ## Reclamation

-The operating system provides the resources but if there are demands for these resources from other programs/application, then the operating system has to be able to take these resources back and give them to the new program/application at some point.
+The operating system provides the resources but if there are demands for these resources from other programs/application, then the operating system should be able to take these resources back and give them to the new program/application at some point.

-In addition, when the programs/application ends (either because of an error or they finished their executions), the resources should be reclaimed as well.
-It is the operating system's responsibility to track the resources and reclaim once they are not being used.
+In addition, when the programs/application ends (either because of an error or they finished their executions), the resources should be reclaimed as well. **It is the operating system's responsibility to track the resources and reclaim once they are not being used anymore.**

 ## Virtualization

 Virtualization is a method that allows the users to create the **virtual version** of resource(s).
-It abstracts the real characteristics of the resource(s) and presents them in a new way that is easier, more efficient, and flexible to deal with.
+It **abstracts the real characteristics of the resource(s) and presents them in a new way that is easier, more efficient, and flexible to deal with.**

 When we virtualize a physical resource, we hide the complexities and the details of this resource and create more simple view of this resource.
 This new virtualized resource can be seen as a layer between the physical resource and the application that will use that physical resource.
 After virtualizing a resource, the application will use this virtualized resource to access to the physical resource.